chris-short/chrisshort.net/content/interviews/index.md

 ## DevOps for doubters: How to deal with 9 kinds of people who push back

 > Are certain people clinging to the old ways of working?
-Here’s how to identify them – and get them on board with your DevOps efforts
+Here's how to identify them – and get them on board with your DevOps efforts

 Date: 2019-07-02
 Source: [DevOps for doubters: How to deal with 9 kinds of people who push back](https://enterprisersproject.com/article/2019/7/devops-for-doubters-9-tips)